Jbleezy/BO2-Reimagined/README.md

 * Plane no longer has to be refueled after first use
 * Plane reappears immediately after coming back from the Golden Gate Bridge
 * Electric chairs appear immediately after crashing at the Golden Gate Bridge
+* Zombies spawn sooner after crashing at the Golden Gate Bridge
 * Key no longer shows on HUD
 * Brutus no longer spawns if no doors have been opened
 * Acid Trap: kills on any round (normally stops killing after round 158 on PC)